JamesYang007/FastAD/README.md

 ```

 Finally, one may encapsulate further by calling an overload of **ad::jacobian**.
-We pass the numeric computation type (e.g. double) as template parameter, the 2D-array object, lambda function, and begin/end iterators to actual x-values.
+We pass the numeric computation type (e.g. double) as template parameter, the 2D-array object, lambda function, begin and end iterators to actual x-values.

 ```cpp
 #include <armadillo>